Undergraduate Bulletin > Academic Units > School of Education

 Terry Ackerman, Professor and Associate Dean for Research and Assessment

-The School of Education comprises six departments.
+The School of Education comprises six departments and three centers.

 Departments (Department Code)

 Counseling and Educational Development (CED)

 Specialized Education Services (SES)

 Center for School Accountability, Staff Development, and Teacher Quality

 Collegium for the Advancement of Schools, Schooling, and Education

 All departments are engaged in graduate programs leading to master’s, specialist’s, and/or doctoral degrees.
 The Department of Teacher Education and Higher Education and the Department of Specialized Education Services offer undergraduate degrees as well; their Bachelor of Science programs prepare students for the Standard Professional I License in North Carolina.
 Undergraduate majors are available in Elementary and Middle Grades Education, Professions in Deafness, and Special Education.

 The School of Education also supports programs in teacher education conducted under the auspices of other schools (Music; Health and Human Performance; Human Environmental Sciences) and departments within the College of Arts and Sciences by responding to course requirements in the areas of social, philosophical, and psychological foundations, methodology, and curriculum and student teaching.
 Recent emphases in competency-based curricula and individualized programming contribute to new designs of teacher education programs.